 Unfortunately, some DXP platforms, (like WordPress), auto-generate URLs based on a page or product ID, like www.website.com/123456.
 This is not very helpful for users or Google, and it does nothing for your SEO.

-Fortunately, Sitecore auto-generates URLs based on the name of your items and their position within your site hierarchy.
+Fortunately, other digital experience platforms like Sitecore, auto-generate URLs based on the name of your items and their position within your site hierarchy.
 That’s why our URL above includes the /blog/ folder and many of the words in our article title.
-With Sitecore, as long as you optimized your title tag for SEO, your URL will already be somewhat optimized for SEO, too!

 Keep your URLs short but descriptive.